cognetwork-dev/.github/profile/README.md

 ### Projects
 - Metallic - Proxy site.
 Sequel to Tsunami
+- Eclipse - Web proxy that has taken too long
 - Btn - Create buttons for Github
 - Dewdrop - A window system for websites or bookmarklets.
 Sequel to Nightmare
 - Cog Dispenser - Simple proxy bot.
 Sequel to Fog Bot